A systems approach for school leaders to support teacher aides to be effective in their roles

 Publisher: Education Endowment Foundation

 This guide describes “ineffective”, “improving” and “exemplary” practice for evidence-based recommendations on the effective use of teacher aides.
-It is from Maximising the impact of teaching assistants (2nd edition), a UK resource.

 Nine modules that teachers and teachers’ aides complete together to strengthen working relationships, improve role clarity and build knowledge of inclusive practice.